Revocation and Reconstruction of Shared Quantum States: Introduction

 \section{Introduction}

-Quantum entanglement is a quantum mechanical phenomenon in which the quantum states of two or more systems have to be described with reference to each other, even in the case when the systems have to be spatially separated \cite{ent}.
-This can also be viewed as correlations between observable physical properties of the systems.
-It not only gives us insight in understanding the deepest nature of reality but also has applications in the emerging technologies \cite{tech}.
-In fact, entanglement is widely considered as a key resource to the areas of quantum computing, quantum information processing and quantum cryptography \cite{gisin}.

 In classical cryptography, secret sharing is a protocol where some sensitive classical data is distributed among number of people such that sufficiently large subsets of those people can collectively reconstruct the data, but they can gain no information about the sensitive data from their respective individual shares.
-For instance, a possible application is to share the key for a accessing a joint account controlled by many people.
-No individual is able to withdraw money, but sufficiently large groups can withdraw the money or access the account.
-One particular symmetric variety of secret sharing scheme is called a threshold scheme.
-A $(k,n)$ classical threshold scheme has $n$ share holders, of which any $k$ are sufficient to reconstruct the secret, while any set of $k-1$ or fewer shares has no information about the secret.
+For instance, a possible application is to share the key for accessing a joint account controlled by many people.
+No individual is able to withdraw money, but sufficiently large groups can withdraw money or access the account.
+One particular symmetric variety of secret sharing scheme is called a $((k, n))$ threshold scheme, with $k \le n$ \cite{Blakley2011}, which allows any $k$ people out of $n$ to reconstruct the secret, while any set of up to $k - 1$ or fewer people has absolutely no information about that secret.\\